 In Figure 7, the Earthquake data from Figure 2 are analyzed by adding contours to the streamline analysis from the left side of Figure 2 (at the same scale h=4).
-The full scale-space movie is available in the file SSScntr1Fig7a.avi in the same web directory.
+An editorial decision was made to limit the number of color pictures, so only a black and white version is shown.
+The full scale-space movie (in full color) is available in the ...le SSScntr1Fig7a. avi in the same web directory.

-FIGURE 7: Contour and streamline analysis of the Earthquake data.
+Figure 7: Black and white version of contour and streamline analysis of the Earthquake data.

-The main lessons about statistical significance of clusters is the same as above, but again the contours make the information more easily accessible.
+The main lessons about statistical signi...cance of clusters is the same as above, but again the contours make the information more easily accessible (at least in the full color version!).